IgorMarinhoArgollo/talker-manager/README.md

 <details>
   <summary><h2>:us: English</h2></summary>

-  ##
-  ## :us: English
-The Talker Manager Project is the backend portion of a speaker manager that was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> Considering that this project is an initial project for studying backend practices, it does not yet implement a relational database.
-Instead, it works with a file-based database with the support of the fs module.<br><br>
+The Talker Manager Project is the backend portion of a speaker manager that was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br><br> **Considering that this project is an initial project for studying backend practices, it does not yet implement a relational database.
+Instead, it works with a file-based database with the support of the fs module.**<br><br>

 ## Live Link
 <a href="https://talkermanager.herokuapp.com/api-docs/">Documentation of Project</a><br><br>